-The highly trained spine surgeons at our hospitals use the latest technologies to treat injuries and chronic conditions affecting the neck and back.
-In many cases, we can relieve pain and heal injuries through nonsurgical care, such as physical therapy.
-However, if surgery is needed, we will use minimally invasive techniques, such as epidural injections and disc compression, whenever possible.
+At TriStar Health, our highly trained spine surgeons use the latest technologies to treat injuries and chronic conditions affecting the neck and back.
+They utilize minimally invasive techniques whenever possible.

 - Operating rooms made specifically for spine surgery